Mark Dice

-Mark Shouldice (born December 21, 1977), better known as Mark Dice, is an American YouTuber, right-wing conservative political commentator, author, activist, and conspiracy theorist.
+Mark Allan Shouldice (born December 21, 1977), better known as Mark Dice, is an American YouTuber, conservative political commentator, author, activist, and conspiracy theorist.

+Early life

+Shouldice grew up in Union Grove, Wisconsin.
+His parents were mechanical engineer Charles K. Shouldice and high school teacher Sharon M. Green.
+Shouldice attended Union Grove High School, and graduated in 1997.
+During his senior year of high school, Shouldice wrote and published his first book called "Magic Memory" which serves as a manual providing "theories and training techniques... that can significantly improve just about anyone's memory".
+Shouldice initially attended the University of Wisconsin–Milwaukee.
+In 1999, Shouldice moved to Oceanside, California.
+Shouldice then attended and graduated from California State University, San Marcos with a Bachelor of Arts in Communication in 2004.

 Career

 The Resistance

-Dice is the founder of a San Diegan Christian activist group called "The Resistance", described as being "known for its hardline stance on morality".
+Dice is the founder of a San Diego-based Christian activist group called "The Resistance", described as being "known for its hardline stance on morality".
 In late 2004, Dice published the website TheResistanceManifesto.com under the pseudonym John Conner.
-The Village Voice wrote that his pen-name was "presumably" taken from the 1984 sci-fi film The Terminator whose fictional protagonist was future Resistance leader John Connor.
-A year later, Dice self-published his website writings in book form as The Resistance Manifesto under the John Conner name; an updated 2008 version of the book credited Mark Dice as the author.
+The Village Voice wrote that his pen-name was "presumably" taken from the 1984 sci-fi film The Terminator, whose fictional protagonist was future Resistance leader John Connor.
+A year later, Dice self-published his web-based writings as The Resistance Manifesto under his John Conner pen name; a 2008 version of the book credited Mark Dice as the author.

+In 2007, the San Diego Reader reported that Dice had his own one-hour radio talk show, "Resistance Radio", produced by Genesis Communications Network, broadcasting on Sunday nights.
+He said he was living in Vista, California, and that he had started a website at www.markdice.com.

 In 2008, in response to Starbucks' reintroduction of its original logo (featuring a topless siren), Dice led his group and its 3,000 members in boycotting the coffee chain: "The Starbucks logo has a naked woman on it with her legs spread like a prostitute […] It's extremely poor taste, and the company might as well call themselves Slutbucks."
 Starbucks had more than 6,000 locations in 2008.

 As the founder of The Resistance, Dice told KFSN-TV of his group's intention to disrupt theater showings of 2009's Angels & Demons because the film "is a fraud, aimed at covering up the existence of a secret society called the Illuminati."
-Dice contended that the Illuminati were instrumental in the September 11 attacks and the financial crisis of 2007–2008.
+Dice contended that the Illuminati were instrumental in the September 11 attacks and the 2008 financial crisis.